Building permit (single family home)

 If your property is within a development permit area, you will also be required to apply for a development permit.
 In most cases, you apply for the development permit before you apply for your building permit.
 See if you are in a development permit area.

-3. Schedule a required appointment with a District plans reviewer to submit your application
+3. Schedule a required building permit intake to submit your application

 4. Get your permit

-Depending on the number of permit applications in our queue, you should receive your permit for regular new construction in 6 weeks.
-At this point you pay the remaining 50% of the permit fee, your security deposit, and other permit-related fees.
+Before you permit is issued, you are required to pay the remaining 50% of the permit fee, your security deposit, and other permit-related fees.

 You must start work within six months of receiving your permit, and work must be completed within two years.
 You are also responsible for arranging for all of the necessary inspections.

 5. Apply for other permits you may require

 Once your permit has been issued, you can apply for any other permits that you may need, including electrical, mechanical, plumbing, and gas.